Kapit Division

-Kapit Division consists of three districts (Kapit, Song and Belaga) and two sub-districts (Nanga Merit and Sungai Asap).
+Kapit Division consists of four districts (Kapit, Song, Belaga, Bukit Mabong) and two sub-districts (Nanga Merit and Sungai Asap).

 Some 86% of the land area is held in forest reserve.
 The economy is largely agricultural, based on forestry, oil palm, paddy, rubber, banana, and pepper.
 Other natural resources include coal.
 The Bakun Dam is based partly in Kapit Division.